 What Kind of Tools and Products do They Use?

-Residential cleaners use an array of basic household cleaning tools and products that most people can find at their local supermarkets.
+Residential cleaners for house cleaning use an array of basic household cleaning tools and products that most people can find at their local supermarkets.
 Although, if you’re genuinely curious, here are extensive lists for both.

 The list could go on.
 Each residential cleaning company has its own arsenal of products that they swear by.